-Plan - Sharp Direct Advantage
+Plan - Sharp Direct Advantage Gold Card (HMO).

-Plan Medical Group (PMG) - A group of physicians, organized as or contracted through a legal entity, that has met the plan's criteria for participation and has entered into an agreement with the plan to provide and make available professional services and to provide or coordinate the provision of other covered benefits to members on an independent contractor basis and that is included in the member's plan network.
+Plan Medical Group or PMG - A group of physicians, organized as or contracted through a legal entity, that has met the plan's criteria for participation and has entered into an agreement with the plan to provide and make available professional services and to provide or coordinate the provision of other covered benefits to members on an independent contractor basis and that is included in the member's plan network.

-Plan Network - The network of providers selected by the employer/union or the member, as indicated on the member identification card.
+Plan Network - The network of providers selected by the employer or the member, as indicated on the member identification card.